imakshit/Early-Disease-Predictor-Web-App/README.md

 For the data analysis, [Click here](https://github.com/imakshit/Early-Disease-Predicor-Based-on-ML/tree/master/Diabetes_hypertension_depression_prediction_analysis)

 ## From analysis to web app
-Converting any Machine Learning to web app, you can use *STREAMLIT*
+Converting any Machine Learning model to web app, you can use *STREAMLIT*

 Streamlit’s open-source app framework is the easiest way for data scientists and machine learning engineers to create beautiful, performant apps in only a few hours!
 All in pure Python.
 All for free.